 On March 10, 2008, we announced an expanded share repurchase program.
-Under this expanded share repurchase program, we currently intend to purchase up to \$50 million of our common stock in the open market (including through 10b5-1 trading plans), through privately negotiated transactions, or through an accelerated repurchase transaction.
+On March 3, 2009, we announced an additional twelve month extension of this share repurchase program.
+We currently have the ability to purchase up to \$50 million of our common stock in the open market (including through 10b5-1 trading plans), through privately negotiated transactions, or through an accelerated repurchase transaction.
 The primary source of funding for the program is expected to be cash on hand.
 The timing and amount of share repurchases, if any, will depend on price, market conditions, applicable regulatory requirements, and other factors.
 The program authorizes the Company to repurchase shares over the next 12 months, does not require us to repurchase any specific number of shares, and may be modified, suspended or terminated at any time without prior notice.
 Shares repurchased under the program will be subsequently retired.
-As of September 27, 2008, approximately 1.7 million shares at an average price of \$8.52 per share have been repurchased under this expanded program for an aggregate amount of \$14.1 million.
+As of May 8, 2009, approximately 1.9 million shares at an average price of \$10.21 per share have been repurchased under this program for an aggregate amount of \$19.0 million.